Sammaye/mongoyii-php7/readme.md

 require documenting.

-Basically, due to how the new driver no longer uses cursors but instead streams I have recoded the EMonmgoDBCriteria object to be `Query` (like in Yii2) and it even works similar to how it does in Yii2.
+Basically, due to how the new driver no longer uses cursors but instead streams I have recoded the `EMongoDBCriteria` object to be `Query` (like in Yii2) and it even works similar to how it does in Yii2.

 However, it is good to note that the `Document` functions of `find()` and `findOne()` return the same as they do in normal Yii1.
 The return there has not changed.

-It is good to note that the way to query has changed through, in accordance with the driver:
+It is good to note that the way to query has changed though, in accordance with the driver:

 ```php
 Article::find(